Computing with quadratic forms over number fields: Hyperbolicity of a quadratic form

 \section{Hyperbolicity of a quadratic form}

 In this section we present an algorithm checking another fundamental property of a quadratic form, namely whether it is hyperbolic (hence, a zero element in the Witt group).
 The general idea is similar to the one adopted in the previous section.
-Again, we treat the problem locally, separately for odd primes, even primes and real embeddings of $K$.
+Again, we treat the problem locally, separately for finite and real infinite primes of~$K$.